Dotneteer/spectnetide/Documentation/Z80Assembly/Z80AssemblerReference.md

 ERR_NO
 Cycle_4_Wait
 ```
+> There are strings that can be both identifiers or hexadecimal literals with the `H` or `h` suffix, like
+`AC0Fh` or `FADH`.
+The assembler considers such strings as hexadecimal literals.

 > Theoretically, you can use as long identifiers as you want.
 I suggest you to make them no longer than
 32 characters so that readers may read your code easily.